elephantscale/learning-scala/README.md

 # learning-scala

 This repository is to help anyone learning Scala, with any of the two books by Martin Odersky.
-Here is that is has:
+Here is what is has:

 1. Solutions to exercises in the book "Programming in Scala" by Martin Odersky et al., 2008
-2. Solutions to exercises in the book "Scala by Example" by Martin Odersky, 2014
+2. Solutions to exercises in the book ["Scala by Example"](http://www.scala-lang.org/docu/files/ScalaByExample.pdf) by Martin Odersky, 2014

 To clone the repo